 Today is President's Day.
-I've been a student of the presidency since I was a small boy.
+I've been a student of the presidency since I was a boy.

-Despite the naive cynicism that "informs" the attitudes and beliefs of many today, our country has been blessed with more than a few great or good chief executives.
-(Naive cynicism, to me in this case, is the default position of people who don't know diddly but think they know the score and suspect that everyone in public office is a rotten scoundrel.
+Despite the naive cynicism that "informs" the attitudes and beliefs of many today, we've had more than a few great or good chief executives.
+(Naive cynicism, to me, is the default position of people who don't know diddly but think they know the score and suspect that everyone in public office is a rotten scoundrel.
 There are some rotten scoundrels in public office, just as there are rotten scoundrels in every job field.
 To think that they're all bad or all good, for that matter, is naive.)

-For me, four US presidents stand out as indisputably great: George Washington, Abraham Lincoln, Franklin Roosevelt, and Dwight Eisenhower.
-These four steered our country through important circumstances.
-They all shared an important characteristic: They overcame themselves and their own deficiencies and flaws to become their best selves.
+For me, four US presidents stand out as great: George Washington, Abraham Lincoln, Franklin Roosevelt, and Dwight Eisenhower.
+These four steered the country through challenging circumstances.
+And they all shared an important characteristic: They overcame themselves and their own deficiencies to become their best selves.

 We've also had some fine presidents I would classify as nearly great: Theodore Roosevelt, George H.W.
 Bush, Harry Truman, James A. Garfield, Gerald Ford, and Jimmy Carter.

-In history, there have been a few terrible presidents: Andrew Jackson, Franklin Pierce, James Buchanan, the sometimes well-intentioned Woodrow Wilson, Warren Harding, and Richard Nixon.
+In history, there have been a few terrible presidents: Andrew Johnson, Andrew Jackson, Franklin Pierce, James Buchanan, the sometimes well-intentioned Woodrow Wilson, Warren Harding, and Richard Nixon.

-(Please note that I've included no presidents whose tenures were more recent than twenty-five years ago.
+(Please note that I've included no presidents in these lists whose tenures were more recent than twenty-five years ago.
 Historical judgments must await perspective and the release of internal presidential documents.)

-I have great respect for our constitutional system.
-With its division of power among three co-equal branches of government and system of checks and balances, it's a blueprint for government that takes into account the fact of original sin and human frailties.
+I respect our constitutional system.
+With its division of power among three co-equal branches of government and checks and balances, it's a blueprint for government that takes into account the fact of original sin and other human frailties.
 Its ratification effectively completed the American Revolution.
 Originally fought only for liberty (although, as we know, sadly not liberty for all), America's first "greatest generation" realized that liberty without mutual accountability was chaos.
-That's when the Constitution came into being, bringing it with a strong chief executive and central government within a federal system.
+That's when they wrote the Constitution, bringing with it a potentially strong, but accountable chief executive and central government within a federal system.

-Most presidents have felt the enormous need to grow up and see themselves as the custodians of America's future once they became president.
-Even Richard Nixon, when confronted with tearing the country apart by fighting to stay in power after his criminal acts became known, chose to resign for the good of America.
+Most presidents have felt the need to grow up and see themselves as the custodians of America's future once becoming president.
+Even the corrupt Richard Nixon, when confronted with tearing the country apart by fighting to stay in power after his criminal acts became known, chose to resign for the good of America.